Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 The Breakdown

-LSD: A Case Study (1969 Lockheed 4 min) This is the bizarre picture where an acid-tripping woman thinks a hot dog has turned into a talking troll, that screams when bitten!
+LSD: A Case Study (1969 Lockheed 4 min) This is the bizarre picture where an acid-tripping woman thinks a hot dog has turned into a talking troll that screams when bitten!
 Very disturbing.
-The print has faded red; in this 'case study' series, psychedelic light-show patterns are superimposed over evocative still images.
+The print has faded red; in this 'case study' series, psychedelic light-show patterns are superimposed over still images.

-Human Growth(1962 EC Brown Trust 12 minutes condensed) One of the better-produced films; the print is marred by big green scratches.
-Puberty and hormones are the subject; with adorable schoolkids and good animation, to avoid graphic views of body parts.
+Human Growth (1962 EC Brown Trust 12 minutes condensed) One of the better-produced films; the print is marred by big green scratches.
+Puberty and hormones are the subject; with adorable school kids.
+Good animation substitutes for graphic views of body parts.

-Know for Sure(1941 13 min condensed) A real oddity, a Hollywood production with classy production values, starring unbilled J. Carroll Naish, Tim Holt and a really dopey Ward Bond as hapless syphillis carriers.
-Samuel S. Hinds (the Dad from It's a Wonderful Life) is the doctor who gives out the bad news.
-For Camp value, this disc is a must-see for this short alone.
+Know for Sure (1941 13 min condensed) A real oddity, a Hollywood production with classy production values starring unbilled J. Carroll Naish, Tim Holt and a really dopey Ward Bond as hapless syphilis carriers.
+Samuel S. Hinds (the Dad from It's a Wonderful Life) is the doctor who dispenses the bad news.
+A must-see for Camp value.

-It's Wonderful Being a Girl (1968 17 min condensed) A wonderful non-pro girl does a great job opposite a stiff mom while shown how to fold a feminine napkin.
+It's Wonderful Being a Girl (1968 17 min condensed) A wonderful non-pro girl does a great job opposite a stiff mom while learning how to fold a feminine napkin.
 At this point Savant bailed.
 Why does this make me more uncomfortable than movies about cruelty or terror?

 LSD: Insight or Insanity (1969 15 minutes condensed) This is the nadir of the drug film, deadly when it was inflicted on us in school and soporific now.
-Boring doctors talk, Sal Mineo is obnoxious, and the kids & pushers are the only humans in sight with whom one can relate.
+Boring doctors talk, Sal Mineo is obnoxious, and the kids and pushers are the only humans in sight with whom one can relate.

 Social Engineering 101